Axway/flowmanager/kubernetes/standard/README.md

 * Customer license and certificates
 * Mongodb 4.2 (can be installed with flowmanager_helper.sh -m)
 * Redis (only for Flowmanager Multinode, can be installed with flowmanager_helper.sh -r)
-* Nginx(latest stable version) installed and configured for Ingress usage
+* Nginx 1.15 and higher, installed and configured for Ingress usage
 * SSL certificate

 ### How to create secrets for certificates